JEE Advanced Topper Who Left IIT Bombay for MIT: Chitraang Murdia's Journey of Choosing Passion Over Interest

 Assistant Manager

-Chitraang Murdia, who secured the top rank (AIR 1) in JEE Advanced exam, made a tough decision to leave the BTech Computer Science course at IIT Bombay.
-His story serves as an inspiration to many students who will face difficult decisions in their careers in the future.
-Read on to learn more about Chitraang's journey and the lessons it offers.
+Chitraang Murdia, who got AIR 1 in JEE Advanced exam, made a tough decision to leave BTech Computer Science course at IIT Bombay.
+Read about his journey below.

 JEE Advanced Topper Chitraang Murdia's Journey to Follow Passion